 Caring for someone with cancer

 If kidney cancer has been diagnosed in its later stages, the cancer may have spread to the point where a cure is no longer possible.
-Treatment then focuses on improving quality of life by relieving the symptoms (this is called ‘palliative’ treatment).
+At this time, treatment focuses on improving quality of life by relieving the symptoms (this is called ‘palliative’ treatment).

 You may be given chemotherapy, radiotherapy and surgery to help with this.
-You may also have medications to relieve pain, nausea and vomiting.
-The Cancer Council Victoria booklet called Living with advanced cancer may be helpful to read.
+You may be referred to a Palliative Care Service that will be able to provide specialist care and support for you and your family.
+You may also have medication to relieve pain, nausea and vomiting.
+The Cancer Council Victoria booklet called Living with advanced cancer and Understanding Palliative Care may be helpful to read.